What do You Know About Memory?

 1. FALSE.
 Even if a learner performs a new learning task well, chances are high it will not be permanently stored in memory.

 3. FALSE.
-Although no studies have found a link between weight training and cognitive function, aerobic exercise does improve memory and cognitive function of both adults and children.
+Although no studies have found a link between weight training and cognitive function, aerobic exercise improves memory and cognitive function of both adults and children.

 How Can I “Pump Up” What My Students Remember?